MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 Queues app is enabled by default for all Teams users in your organization who are assigned both a Teams Premium and Teams Phone license and who and are voice enabled.

 For more information about Queues app, see [Manage the Queues app for Microsoft Teams](manage-queues-app.md).
+For end user documentation, see [Use the Queues app for Microsoft Teams](https://support.microsoft.com/office/370ad83e-c2c1-4a9f-8a59-16c98be102e9).

 ## More resources